 I called our Creative Director, Jason Babler, into my office.
-Jason is like the kid at the birthday party who likes to open the other kid’s presents.
-He grabbed a hammer and chisel and set to work.
+Jason is like the kid at the birthday party who likes to open all of the other kid’s presents.
+He grabbed a hammer and chisel and set to opening mine.

 Lifting the lid, we discovered model grass and a tiny shovel inside.
 “I guess ya gotta dig,” Jason said.
 I dug.

-After we realized this was going to get messy, as the green-dyed dirt in the box started flying everywhere, we moved to MAKE Labs.
+After we realized this was going to get messy, as the green-dyed dirt in the box started flying everywhere, we decided to moved into Make: Labs.
 Then disaster struck.

 So what on earth did I UNearth?
 It’s an amazingly detailed silicone rubber zombie character from the forthcoming film, ParaNorman.
 LAIKA, the stop-motion animation studio behind Coraline (and the awesomely cool marketing campaign that stopped our offices three years ago), are producing this film (which opens on Aug 17).
 As with the Coraline “buzz marketing” campaign, where our then Art Director Daniel Carter got a customized Coraline box (1 of 50), I was chosen as a “Weird Hero” (a mantle I will gladly assume) and given ParaNorman box 17 of 49.
 I’m in esteemed company.
 Neil Gaiman got box number 2.